 |Father||Diwan Singh (Former Wrestler, and a Bus Driver)||Mother||Kamla Devi|

 |Brother||Sandeep Kumar||Coach||Yashvir, Ramphal, Satpal, Gyan Singh, and Rajkumar Baisla Gurjar|

-Sushil Kumar continued his Olympic run in 2012 London Olympics, where he won a silver medal after losing the final to Tatsuhiro Yonemitsu.
+- After winning another Gold at 2010 Commonwealth Games held in Delhi, Sushil Kumar got a pleasure to be a flag bearer from the Indian side in the Olympics 2012, where also he continued his Olympic run at London by claiming a silver medal after losing the final to Tatsuhiro Yonemitsu.
 Earlier, he had entered the final amid some controversy by beating Kazakhstan's Akzhurek Tanatarov in the semifinal, when the Kazakh athlete claimed that Kumar had bitten his ear, which was denied by the latter.

 Achievements and Awards

 - 2003 Asian Championships, New Delhi - Bronze (60 kg Freestyle Event.)